I RESPOND TO YOUR COMMENTS (part 2)

 Here's another example.
 "Do you think Corinne will be here before noon?", "Probably.
 She told me she was coming by this morning".
 So, you really believe it, but you're not 100 % sure.

-And finally, the last expression with the word "doubt" that was used in the commentary was "without any doubt" or "no doubt".
-This expression is used to affirm that we are sure and certain of something or of a situation.
-Here is a small example of dialogue to help you understand.
+And finally, the last expression with the word "doubt" that was used in the commentary was "sans aucun doute" or "no doubt".
+This expression is used to assert that you're sure and certain about something or a situation.
+Here's a little sample dialogue to help you understand.

-"Do you think I'm going to pass my French exam?", "Definitely.
+"Do you think I'll pass my French exam?", "Without a doubt.
 You've studied hard, you'll pass.
 I have no doubt."
-So you are sure and certain.
+So you're sure and certain.

 That's it for today.
-I hope you enjoyed this video, that you learned some new things from the comments, from your questions that you left in the comments.
+I hope you've enjoyed this video, that you've learned something new thanks to the comments, thanks to the questions you've left in the comments.

 If you liked this video, don't forget to put a like on it and, if you are new, don't forget to subscribe to the channel.